 If a school is divided into houses, then often there is (or should be) some kind of sub-identity for each house.
 As well as names, houses can have their own colours, emblems, badges and flags.
 Full branding of a school’s houses properly helps to instil a sense of belonging and loyalty.

 I is for Images

 In our experience, the most common type of imagery a school uses is photography.
-When juggling tight budgets, two sources of photography is a good strategy to have.
+When juggling tight budgets, having two sources of photography (one free and one professional) is a good strategy to have.
 For the day-to-day documenting of the school’s events, blog or newsletter it is always practical for members of staff to take photographs.
 But, for more formal communications, a professional photographer is recommended – it can make all the difference.

 J is for Junior School